getbubblenow/bubble/docs/launch-node.md

 a Bubble in Remote Launcher Mode, go back and follow the [Remote Launcher Mode instructions](remote-launcher.md).

 ## Create a user
+Load your Remote Launcher's home page in a web browser.

-On your Remote Launcher, use the `/register` URL to create a new user account.
+Click the "Sign Up" button in the header to create a new user account.

 It is highly recommended to launch new Bubbles using a regular user account, and not your Remote Launcher root account.